idleberg/Bootstrap-Listr/README.md

 ### Theming

 Should you decide to use [Bootswatch](http://bootswatch.com/) (or any other) themes, please note that some of these do not include the [glyphicons](http://getbootstrap.com/components/#glyphicons) used in the script.
 You can disable glyphicons in the script header or use Font Awesome icons instead.

+### Viewer

+To view images or videos in a [Bootstrap Modal](http://getbootstrap.com/javascript/#modals), you can enable the viewer in the script header.
+The required Bootstrap JavaScript library will be added to your page automatically.

 ### Libraries & Style-sheets